FullWrite Professional: FullWrite

-At the time, the Mac word processor market was dominated by MacWrite, released free with the Macintosh when it first launched.
+Like MacPaint, MacWrite dominated the early Mac software market, and like MacPaint, it did this despite of serious limitations.
 MacWrite introduced a semi-WYSIWYG GUI to word processor users, and many of its conventions remain as standards today - selecting text with a drag of the mouse and then cutting it, for instance.
-Although MacWrite was a credible system for short documents, it lacked any of the features needed for long-document preparation, and had significant performance problems when creating documents more than a few pages long.
+However, as it held the entire document in memory, and memory of the era was limited, MacWrite was only usable for documents up to about eight pages long.